Michelangelo (Teenage Mutant Ninja Turtles): 2018 animated series

-In the 2018 animated series, Rise of the Teenage Mutant Ninja Turtles, Brandon Mychal Smith voices "Michelangelo, the youngest brother, and is depicted as a preteen, as he is 13 years old.
-Also an artist and awesome skateboarder with a wild colorful, and imaginative personality."
+In the 2018 animated series, Rise of the Teenage Mutant Ninja Turtles, Brandon Mychal Smith voices a Michelangelo described as "the youngest brother, an artist and awesome skateboarder with a wild colorful, and imaginative personality."
 This incarnation of Michelangelo lacks a surfer accent and likes to refer to himself as the artist of the group.
 He possesses a more childlike naiveness.
 He also has a strong passion for cooking too.

 Michelangelo uses a mystic Kusari Fundo, the fiery end of which features a spooky face.
 He is seen to be able to lift and throw massive objects while in a battle against the Shredder like docked ships and vehicles.
 Mikey often uses this weapon to show his agility by swinging around the city, using it as a grappling hook.
 Mikey often uses this in a combination attack with his ninja brothers and is seen swinging them toward an opponent at high speeds so they can deliver a swift blow.

 In this series, Michelangelo's character design is based on a box turtle, and he is one of the only brothers who is able to retract his legs and limbs into his shell.
 This can be seen in the first episode "Mystic Mayhem" when Raphael grabs his shell and throws him.

 Michelangelo often acts as the peacemaker, and it is really important to him that his family / extended family be on good terms with one another.
 This can be seen when he invites his brothers, and father Splinter to a meal with the hopes that they will reconcile with Draxum.

 In Rise of the Teenage Mutant Ninja Turtles: The Movie, Mikey mostly takes a backseat throughout the film looking out for Donnie and trying to unlock mystic powers throughout the film that his future self used to send Casey Jones back in time.
 The latter ends up paying off as Mikey ends up unlocking the power's and used them to rescue Leonardo from the prison dimension.

 Movies

 Original trilogy (1990–1993)

 Michelangelo is depicted in the live-action movies as the easy-going, free-spirited turtle.
 One of his movie catchphrases is, "I love being a turtle! " and "Cowabunga!"
 Owing to his popularity with children, he is given many lines and comes up with several (slightly outrageous) plans to advance plots.
-He speaks with a distinctive California accent (that was imitated in the later versions of TMNT), In the first movie, he and Donatello were regularly paired together while Leonardo and Raphael were arguing.
+He speaks with a distinctive California accent (that was imitated in the later versions of TMNT), In the first movie, he and Donatello (who was instead portrayed as the skateboarder of the team) were regularly paired together while Leonardo and Raphael were arguing.
 In the first movie and the first sequel, Teenage Mutant Ninja Turtles II: The Secret of the Ooze, he was portrayed by Michelan Sisti; in the second sequel, Teenage Mutant Ninja Turtles III, he was portrayed by David Fraser.
 In all three movies, he was voiced by The Brady Bunch alum Robbie Rist.